A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Materials and Methods

 as another special case of \eqref{disc_general}.
-Note that in this case, we have four model parameters to estimate: $G_b,\gamma,\sigma,\beta$.
+Here, we have four model parameters to estimate: $G_b,\gamma,\sigma,\beta$.
 Remember once again, $G_b$ is the basal glucose value and $\gamma$ is the decay rate of the BG level to its basal value, and $\sigma$ is a measure for the magnitude of the BG oscillations.
-Finally, $\beta$ is another proportionality constant, which is used to scale the effect of insulin iv on the BG rate change appropriately.
-These four parameters represent physiologically meaningful quantities that could properly resolve the mean and variance of the BG level.
+Finally, $\beta$ is a proportionality constant, which is used to scale the effect of IV insulin on the BG rate change appropriately.
+These four parameters represent physiologically valid quantities that could properly resolve the mean and variance of the BG level.

-\section{Parameter Estimation}
+\subsection{Parameter Estimation}

-Our goal in this section is to formulate the parameter estimation problem.
-In Section \ref{bayesian_form}, we construct an overarching Bayesian framework for our parameter estimation problems.
-We then describe two solution approaches for this problem: an optimization based approach which identifies the most likely solution, given our model and data assumptions; and MCMC, which samples the distribution on parameters, given data, under the same model and data assumptions.
-These two solution approaches are detailed in Sections \ref{optimization} and \ref{mcmc}, respectively.
+In this section we formulate the parameter estimation problem.
+We construct an overarching Bayesian framework for our parameter estimation problems.
+We then describe two solution approaches for this problem: an optimization based approach which identifies the most likely solution, given our model and data assumptions; and Markov Chain Monte Carlo (MCMC), which samples the distribution on parameters, given data, under the same model and data assumptions.
+These two solution approaches are detailed in the Supplementary Material.

 As shown in detail before, our model takes slightly different forms in the T2DM and ICU settings.
 In the former the model parameters to be estimated are $G_b,\gamma,\sigma,a,b$ whereas in the latter the unknown parameters are $G_b,\gamma,\sigma,\beta$.
 However, we adopt a single approach to parameter estimation.
 To describe this approach we let the vector, $\theta$ represent the unknown model parameters to be determined from the data, noting that this is a different set of parameters in each case.
 Many problems in biomedicine, and the problems we study here in particular, have both noisy models and noisy data, leading to a relationship between parameter $\theta$ and data $y$ of the form